WarrG3X/dobot-rl/README.md

-# dobot-magician
+# dobot-rl
-Python Interface for the Dobot Magician Robotic Arm
+Python Interface to control the Dobot Magician Robotic Arm using a trained policy